ThorntonLab/ThorntonLab.github.io/markdown/pubs.md

 ## Publications

 Names of Thornton lab members are in bold face.
+The names of students and postdocs from other labs are UCI labs are in italics

 ###2014